Tatu (footballer)

-Antonio Carlos Pecorari (born 1 February 1962), commonly known as Tatu, is a Brazilian football coach and former player, and one of the most accomplished indoor football players of all time.
+Antonio Carlos Pecorari (born 1 February 1962), commonly known as Tatu, is a Brazilian former football coach and former player, and one of the most accomplished indoor football players of all time.
 He is currently the head coach of the Texas Outlaws, formerly the Mesquite Outlaws, in the Major Arena Soccer League.
 His nickname means "armadillo" in Portuguese.

 Playing career

 In 1981, Tatu came to the United States at age 19, shortly after finishing his first professional season at São Paulo, and scoring 10 goals.
 He had intended to play for several months, earning enough money to buy a house in São Paulo.
 Tatu signed with the Tampa Bay Rowdies of the NASL during the 1981–82 indoor season and scored a hat trick in his first appearance even though he had not yet had the opportunity to practice with his new club.
 He quickly became a fan favorite while playing several more outdoor and indoor seasons in Tampa Bay.
 He was a member of the Rowdies when they won the 1983 NASL Grand Prix of Indoor Soccer.

 The NASL folded in 1984, and Tatu moved to the Dallas Sidekicks of the Major Indoor Soccer League.
 When Tatu moved to Dallas, the Cleveland Force sued the Sidekicks, arguing they had an agreement with him to purchase his contract from the Rowdies.
 The Sidekicks eventually gave the Force their second-round 1985 draft choice.
 In the summer of 1987 he played abroad in Canada's National Soccer League with Toronto International.
 As a Dallas Sidekick, Tatu was a part of all four Sidekicks' championship teams (1987, 1993, 1998 and 2001).
 From 1984 until 1992, the Sidekicks played in MISL.
 The league collapsed in 1992, and Dallas moved to the newly created Continental Indoor Soccer League until that league also collapsed in 1997.
 The CISL played during the summer, and Tatu spent the 1993–94 winter indoor season with the Wichita Wings of the National Professional Soccer League.

 In 1998, the Sidekicks competed in the Premier Soccer Alliance.
 The PSA became the World Indoor Soccer League in 1999.
 In 2002, Dallas entered the newly reconstituted Major Indoor Soccer League.
 Tatu retired from playing in 2003.